 It’s never too early or too late to put money aside for a nest egg, even if your employer offers a pension.
-No matter what your age, start creating a plan for retirement now so that you can have the retirement of your dreams that you have worked so hard for.
+No matter what your age, start creating a retirement plan now so that you can have the retirement of your dreams that you have worked so hard for.

 Start by figuring out exactly how much you’ll need to save, invest, and set aside to live the retirement life you want.
 Ask yourself questions like: will you travel?
-Do part time work?
+Do part-time work?
 Relocate and move to a smaller—or bigger—home?

 While you’ll receive Social Security benefits, they shouldn’t be your only source of retirement income.
 Expenses change as you age, and medical expenses should also be considered, especially since your employer typically stops contributing once you retire.